dkornek/SPCI-Reconstruction/README.md

 ## Usage
 * You need a .root file containing the energy spectra for each considered detector for each voxel in an ascending order.
 This file will be used to generate the system matrix.
 * You need a .root file containing the measured spectra for each considered detector.
-This file will be used to generate the 3D activity distribution with means of the system matrix.
+This file will be used to backproject the emission density.
 > Both the choice of considered detectors as well as the binning pattern of the spectra must be consistent.
 The binning pattern can be changed with the [RebinningMacro](macros/RebinningMacro.cpp).

 ---